-New Jersey Whistleblower Lawyers & Qui Tam Lawsuits
+New Jersey Whistleblower Attorneys

 At the New Jersey law firm of Mazie Slater Katz & Freeman, we handle Qui tam — or “whistleblower” lawsuits.
 This type of lawsuit is brought by individuals who “blow the whistle” on fraud and other improper conduct which adversely affects the government and are brought under the False Claims Act.
 The False Claims Act rewards whistleblowers whose lawsuit recovers government funds.
 The Act protects them because of the risks they take to expose and stop fraud.
 Qui tam lawsuits are a powerful way for individuals to help the government stop many kinds of fraud such as: Medicare and Medicaid fraud, defense contractor fraud, and numerous other types of frauds that impact the government financially — and recover billions that have been stolen from the United States Treasury and taxpayers.
 Contact Us For a Free Consultation

-When do you need a Whistleblower attorney?
+When do you need a Whistleblower Lawyer?

 How do Qui Tam or Whistleblower Lawsuits work?